Patricia Flatley Brennan, RN, PhD

 Associate Director, Institute for Medical Simulation at the Center for Medical Simulation

-Great Minds Don’t Think Alike: The Experience of Simulation to Extract Learning Conversations
+Great Minds Don’t Always Think Alike: Connecting Through Learning Conversations

 Workshop (90 minutes)

 Dr. Fey is a leader in simulation faculty development with a passion for psychological safety and reflective practice both in simulation education and nursing education more broadly.
 For the past several years she has been a lead faculty member in the University of Maryland and National League of Nursing’s Institute for Simulation Educators.
 She also brings a wealth of interprofessional faculty development experience to her new leadership role.
 Mary led the University of Maryland’s Debra L Spunt Clinical Simulation Laboratory, where she worked with faculty leaders from the seven professional schools to advance interprofessional education across the campus.

 Peter Pronovost, MD, PhD, FCCM